nicnosis/iu-courses/sp19/j363/web-syllabus.md

  * Who you are
  * What class you're in

-If you want me to help with code, make sure you send:
+#### Getting help with code
+ * Use Canvas to send a message to both me AND the teaching assistant.
+You can use (Send to > Instructor) for this purpose.

- * A screenshot if applicable _(e.g., something is displaying incorrectly)_
+ * Include a screenshot if applicable _(e.g., something is displaying incorrectly)_
- * Your code.
+ * Include your code.
 To share your code--- compress your project folder, put it on Box, and share a downloadable link.

 __It can be difficult to diagnose coding problems via e-mail.__ I'll do my best, but you should consider talking with me after class, or coming to office hours if you're struggling with an assignment.